 We do not want to leave clients with a tool that encourages design based on a low bar—we want them to achieve a higher standard.
-A tool that looks and operates differently from PowerPoint is more likely to inspire using its more sophisticated features to greater effect.
+A tool like Articulate 360, that looks and operates differently from PowerPoint, is more likely to inspire using its more sophisticated features.

 Besides, the boss may not be happy to learn she’s paying for something that appears to be a duplicate of PowerPoint.
 This brings the review to a seemingly shallow point of comparison.